mAbduqayum/python-workbook/100_conditionals/109_frequency_note/frequency_note.md

 - For example, A4 (440 Hz) matches frequencies from 439.0 to 441.0
 - Check each note systematically to find a match

-## Note
-- Use `abs()` function to calculate the absolute difference
-- Format the frequency display to 1 decimal place
-- Only one note should match for any given frequency
-- Handle the case where no note matches the input frequency